 This potato has ivy-shaped leaves and orange flesh.
 Amish Bush Porto Rico color varies from pink (or red) to copper-colored skin.
 It has a sweet and buttery taste when baked, which gives your mouth a smooth and delightful feeling.

 The potato is a nice choice for a yummy dinner in fall as it has a peak season from September to October.
-Another peak season is around March to May, but you can enjoy this sweet potato the whole year.
+But you can enjoy this sweet potato the whole year because it is also ripe for harvest around March to May.
 This plant matures in roughly 100 days.

 Amish Bush Porto Rico is an excellent idea for a chicken side dish.
-You can pair it with other meat like ham with a glass of red wine.
+You can boil, bake, or roast it to pair with other meaty dishes.
 It is a great choice to replace Centennial or Beauregard sweet potatoes.

-Bam-Goguma is a sweet potato in Korea similar to the Japanese sweet potato.
-Bam-Goguma has a vibrant purple hue with an impressive sweet flavor when cooked.
+Bam-Goguma is a well-known family of sweet potatoes in Korea.
+It has a vibrant purple hue with an impressive sweet flavor when cooked.

 All of them are so tasty that you should try them all when visiting Korea.
-The chestnut variant is the most famous type consumed globally.
+The chestnut variant is the most famous type.
 In winter, local people often roast Bam-Goguma and enjoy it as a tasty street snack.

 Some people also add it to their diet menu as it is sweet and full of nutrients.
 In Korea, people pair the sweet potato with kimchi or add some salt and pepper.
 Enjoying it plain is an excellent way to feel all the natural flavor.